threecuptea/ml-spark-sklearn-tensor/README.md

           visualization when Panda combined with matplotlib.pyplot capability.
 They are irreplaceable as a tool to gain first insight of data.
 Spark cannot compete on this front.

-       c) Spark borrows at least SQLFrame terms from Panda.
-It's very easy for Panda to load Housing data  No gimmick and no data manipulation.
-I need to define schema and code the following to get Spark to work Housing data as expected.
+       c) Spark borrows at least DataFrame terms from Panda.
+It's very easy for Panda to load Housing data

-              val housing = spark.read.
-                            option("header","true").schema(customSchema).csv("../datasets/housing").
-                            filter(!isnull($"ocean_proximity"))

-          For some reasons, Spark does not filter out 'isnull' data of ' ocean_proximity'.
-Without filtering, I will get counts execeeding 20640 which I got from Panada steadily.
-Also the number I got from spark kept flutuating.
-          Without my customized schema, all fields are of StringType.
-Adding option of "header") to tell Spark the first line is heade not data.
+          Spark does not always infer schema correctly.
+Without the customized schema, all fields are of StringType.

        d) Panda use info, describe and head for basic statistics and Spark use printSchema, summary.show and show for that.
 Panda use 'value_counts' to display group by counts in descending order.
 Spark describe.show does not